 What is cloud migration?

-Cloud migration involves moving services from on-premise to a public cloud service provider’s infrastructure and then migrating the workloads to the new environment.
+Cloud Migration involves moving services from on-premise to a public cloud service provider’s infrastructure and migrating the workloads to the new environment.
 Cloud migration has many benefits, such as lower costs, faster deployment time, higher performance, better security and scalability, and more control over data privacy.
 It facilitates moving an application or data from a local server to a cloud-based one.

 How to prepare the organization for could migration?

-The cloud migration strategy includes:
+The cloud migration strategy includes the following:

 - Initiate the migration-architect part